PoojaLad55/ScholarlyScraper/README.md

 ### Notes
 - The script currently only supports "Google Scholar" as a source and skips books.
 - Ensure that the required Python libraries are installed (e.g., selenium, requests).
+Ensure compatible chrome driver using the following link: https://getwebdriver.com/chromedriver#stable

 ## Contributions
 Contributions in the form of feedback, bug reports, and suggestions are welcome!
 However, please note that under the terms of the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](LICENSE), modifications to the codebase are not permitted.